Kuronoyami/toko-game-store-/README.md

 The content and design of this website are inspired by [itemku](https://itemku.com/), an e-commerce platform.
 We have taken some design concepts and elements from itemku as a reference to develop this project.

+## Disclaimer
+Please note that this project is intended for non-commercial use only.
+It is strictly prohibited to use this project or any derivative works for commercial purposes without obtaining proper authorization rights and licenses from the respective owners of the original content, including the itemku website.
+This project was created for personal study only.
 ## Features

 - User registration and login: Allow users to create accounts and log in to access personalized features, such as saved addresses, order history, and wishlist.